-This sweet and creamy carrot kheer is a great springtime dessert!
+This sweet and creamy carrot kheer is a great springtime or summer dessert!

 Carrot kheer, also known as carrot payasam, is a sweet milky pudding perfect for any special occasion.
 It’s really easy to make too!
 You just toss a few ingredients into your instant pot and cook!
 I use baby carrots in the recipe so you just need to give them a quick rinse and toss them right into the pot along with milk and a bit of cardamom.

 Unlike the more popular rice kheer, this recipe is rice-free, making it grain-free as well.
 I realize that a rice-free kheer may seem unusual, but trust me – it’s delicious!

 With Easter just around the corner, I have carrot desserts on my mind!
 This would be an excellent brunch dessert to serve at your egg hunt!
 I love Indian desserts, and Indian carrot desserts just so happen to be a favorite of mine.
 I already have a gajar ka halwa recipe on my blog, as well as an Indian carrot cake.
 Carrots and cardamom go so well together.

 I use quite a bit of sugar in this recipe, but you can definitely use less.
 If I’m making this for my toddler, I’d cut the sweetener down to 1/4 cup but if I’m making this for a party/gathering, then I’d use 1/2 cup because desserts are meant to be sweet.
 You can replace the sugar with the sweetener of your choice.
 Honey and maple syrup are good options.
 You can also use coconut sugar or jaggery if you don’t mind changing the color of the dessert.